List of Emmerdale characters introduced in 2008: Shane Doyle

 Shane began dating Jasmine Thomas, an undercover journalist, who was dating him to get information on his alleged connections to the criminal family The McFarlanes.
 Shane and Jasmine met at The Woolpack, and later met again when Shane arrived at Jasmine's boyfriend Jake Doland's house, and provokes an attack from Jake, and subsequently arrests him for drunk and disorderly, while Jasmine dumps Jake for thinking that she'd ever cheat on him.
 Shane asks Jasmine out on a date but she only becomes interest in him when he arrests Danielle Hutch (Nicola Stapleton), a girl with ties to The McFarlanes.
 Shane and Jasmine begin dating and Shane later releases Danielle, stating that he felt sorry for her.
-Shane and Jasmine eventually sleep together, and Jasmine begins pressuring him for information on The McFarlanes.
+Shane and Jasmine eventually have sex, and Jasmine begins pressuring him for information on The McFarlanes.
 However, she is taken aback when he gets angry.
 She then searches her flat and discovers a large sum of cash in his wardrobe.
 She is then caught by Shane, and it soon transpires that Shane is in league with The McFarlanes, proving him to be a corrupt officer.

 After learning of Shane's illegal activities, Jasmine attempts to flee his flat.
 However, he corners her and tries to force himself upon her.
 Jasmine's friend Debbie Dingle then arrives and knocks Shane unconscious by hitting him over the head with a chair.
 As Jasmine and Debbie prepare to leave, Shane regains consciousness and tries to assault Debbie.
 Jasmine picks up a chair leg and promptly beats Shane to death.
 Shaken by the recent turn of events, Debbie and Jasmine enlist the help of Eli Dingle and they dump Shane's body in the lake.
 Jasmine then uses Shane's credit card to buy a plane ticket out of England, but she begins having nightmares.

 In January 2009, Shane's body is found by Victoria Sugden when she falls through the frozen over lake, and his body eventually resurfaces.
 Ross Kirk is initially arrested for his murder but it is Debbie who is wrongly imprisoned.
 Eventually Jasmine returns and hands herself into the police for Shane's murder.